 Hoverboards falls have become viral sensations shortly after they became popular in U.S. households.
 Normal people and celebrities like Mike Tyson were captured on video taking hard spills that were viewed by millions of people all over the world.

-However, these falls have resulted in broken bones, head injuries, and other serious injuries that have resulted in emergency room and urgent care center visits.
+The danger of hoverboards is that these falls have resulted in broken bones, head injuries, and other serious injuries that have resulted in emergency room and urgent care center visits.
 According to the journal Pediatrics, approximately 26,854 hoverboard injuries were treated in emergency departments between 2015 and 2016.

 Furthermore, there have been several recalls because these hoverboards were prone to bursting into flames and causes fires.
 There have been reports of homes being burned down after a hoverboard overheated, exploded, and caught fire.

 Have You Been Injured While Riding a Hoverboard or Segway?